documentnode/documentnode.io/Writing/Markdown editor.md

 ![screen-side-by-side-preview](screen-side-by-side-preview.png)

-Changes will be synchronised to the preview pane automatically.
+Changes will be synchronized to the preview pane automatically.
 Scrolling in the Markdown editor will scroll on the preview pane at the same time.

 Clicking the PDF icon on the header of the preview pane, we can quickly export the current document as a PDF file.

-## Synchronising scroll bar
+## Synchronizing scroll bar

 While you are writing at the bottom of your text editor in Document Node, you often want to switch to your web browser and see the current sentence on the page.

-With the feature of synchronising the scroll bar position between the text editor and the web page, we don't have to scroll to bottom any more manually.
+With the feature of synchronizing the scroll bar position between the text editor and the web page, we don't have to scroll to bottom any more manually.

 The same feature is available in the [Rich text editor](Rich%20text%20editor.md) as well.

 ## Syntax highlight

-In addition to highlighting basic Markdown syntax, the Markdown editor can highlight sourcecode fragments as well.
+In addition to highlighting basic Markdown syntax, the Markdown editor can highlight source-code fragments as well.
 With a generic syntax highlighting engine, Document Node supports the highlighting of 310 languages.

 ![screen-kotlin-highlighting](../release-notes/screen-kotlin-highlighting.png)